Towards Reasonable Concept Bottleneck Models: Designing

 \subsection{Concept-Task Classifier}

-The final stage of \proposedarch\ maps concept predictions to task logits while incorporating side-channel \mbox{information} in a controlled manner.
+The final stage of \proposedarch\ maps concept predictions to task logits while incorporating the side-channel in a controlled manner.
 Similar to the concept-concept block, we use StrNN to \mbox{enforce} \ctoy\ relationships expressed by \adjacencyClass.
-To incorporate the side-channel representation $\Us$, we \mbox{parameterize} the concept-task StrNN using the binary mask $\maskClass:=[A_Y^{T}; {I}_\numclasses]$, where $I_\numclasses$ denotes the identity matrix of size $\numclasses$ that connects each element in the side-channel representation $\Us$ with just one of the tasks classes.
-This ensures each class is dependent only on its parent concepts (Eq.~\ref{eq:parents}) and, class-specific latent feature from the side-channel.
-Formally, the task prediction for class $j$ is computed as:
+To incorporate the side-channel representation $\Us$, we \mbox{parameterize} the concept-task StrNN using the binary mask $\maskClass:=[A_Y^{T}; {I}_\numclasses]$, where $I_\numclasses$ denotes the identity matrix of size $\numclasses$ that connects each element in the side-channel representation $\Us$ with only one of the tasks classes.
+This ensures each class is dependent only on its parent concepts (Eq.~\ref{eq:parents}) and, the optional class-specific latent features from the side-channel, leading to \emph{sparser explanations} compared to a CBM.
+Formally, the task prediction for class $j$, using a classifier $f$, usually a single layer MLP for interpretability, is computed as: